 Our focus is on the athlete, and ensuring that each athlete participates at a level that is both meaningful and challenging.
 We know that family members are often the greatest supporters of athletes and are essential to having a successful program.
 We welcome you, and our friends and supporters, and encourage you to work closely with Special Olympics Pennsylvania to make a significant difference in the lives of our athletes.

 Special Olympics Pennsylvania

 Special Olympics Pennsylvania touches countless people in countless ways, and its impact reaches far beyond the sphere of sports.
-Coaches, trainers and volunteers step forward from their communities to help more than 20,000 athletes.
+Coaches, trainers and volunteers step forward from their communities to help nearly 20,000 athletes.
 Family members also participate, becoming active members of both an immediate community and a vastly extended one.
 Spectators at events, students at schools that support Special Olympics and many other community members respond to the message and the energy of Special Olympics.